Donating

 - Understanding how to implement TBRI methods for resolving conflicts and camper issues

 - Having fun with their campers!
-This position requires lots of energy as one of the main roles is to play!Kitchen Staff: FILLED for 2025
+This position requires lots of energy as one of the main roles is to play!Kitchen Staff:

+This position is needed for Camp Week #2 only.
 The Activity Coordinator has many assistants available the week of camp.
 The Coordinator has these primary responsibilities:

 - Planning creative activities that promote the process (not the product), and some that reinforce the camp theme.